 The Princess Shop creates an enhanced graduation experience for female students in need, and provides them with mentorship, support, and the tools to pursue success after graduation.
 Princess Graduates have the opportunity to be lent a graduation dress, accessories, shoes, etc. donated by members of our community.

-Probably my favorite talk was from Jeff Nachtigall.
-Jeff is currently artist in residence at the Sherbourne Community Centre.
-Jeff's ideas about creativity align pretty closed with Sir Ken Robinson's and he extended the ideas in his work with people with disabilities.
-Jeff's stories were stories of hope, heartbreak and offered some powerful lessons for everyone including educators.
-His open studio, facilitation approach allowed people to discover latent gifts, stories and as a result not only offered therapy for themselves but encouragement to others.
+Probably my favourite talk was from Jeff Nachtigall.
+Jeff is currently an artist in residence at the Sherbourne Community Centre.
+Jeff’s ideas about creativity align pretty closely with Sir Ken Robinson‘s and he extended the ideas in his work with people with disabilities.
+Jeff’s stories were stories of hope, and heartbreak and offered some powerful lessons for everyone including educators.
+His open studio, facilitation approach allowed people to discover latent gifts, and stories and as a result not only offered therapy for themselves but encouragement to others.
 The National Film Board of Canada has been shooting a documentary on this work.
-I'll be excited to watch that.
+I’ll be excited to watch that.

 All the talks offered me something new, something to consider beyond my fairly centric interactions.
 It's funny because in many schools and districts, ours included, there is a very strong resistance to paying for PD that is not directly related to a teachers' work.
 At one point I thought that was a fair policy.
 I think I have to disagree with that.
 In fact, I'm wondering if teachers should be encouraged to attend conferences that have seemingly nothing to do with education or at least their area of teaching.
 What if every teacher was required to attend something totally unrelated to the current job.
 Simply ask them to make a connection back to teaching.
 Maybe it's just me but I can't help that nearly everything I see, read or hear about usually has me wondering about the implications for teaching and learning.